awsdocs/amazon-pinpoint-user-guide/doc-source/message-templates-managing.md

 + [Editing a Message Template](#message-templates-managing-edit)
 + [Deleting a Message Template](#message-templates-managing-delete)

-For information about creating a message template, see [Creating Email Templates](message-templates-creating-email.md), [Creating Push Notification Templates](message-templates-creating-push.md), or [Creating SMS Templates](message-templates-creating-sms.md), depending on the type of template that you want to create\.
+For information about creating a message template, see [Creating Email Templates](message-templates-creating-email.md), [Creating Push Notification Templates](message-templates-creating-push.md), [Creating SMS Templates](message-templates-creating-sms.md), or [Creating Voice Templates](message-templates-creating-voice.md), depending on the type of template that you want to create\.

 ## Viewing Your Collection of Message Templates<a name="message-templates-managing-view-all"></a>